Our GW12 Liverpool vs Nottingham Forest predicted lineups, preview, team overviews, H2H record, betting odds and predicted score.

 | ST - Ekitike |

+No news on Isak is likely a good thing and just means he is fit and healthy.
 Isak did make the bench for the loss to Manchester City but was an unused substitute.
-He will likely ramp up over the course of the international break and will be fit and ready to start against Forest, but I do not think he will as Liverpool are looking to find balance and consistency and chemistry.
-Ekitike has played so well and Wirtz or Gakpo will likely start LW.
-Isak will of course get 25-30 minutes off the bench to built his own rhythm and chemistry with teammates.
+I do not think he will start as Liverpool are looking to find balance and consistency and chemistry.
+Ekitike has played so well and Gakpo will likely start LW.
+Isak will of course get around 30 minutes off the bench to built his own rhythm and chemistry with teammates.

 Mac Allister has played slightly better of late, particularly against Villa and Madrid but then was again poor against Man City and showed his physical and out of possession limitations.
-Curtis Jones has been better than him in and out of possession this season and should start alongside Gravenberch.
+He will have to start due to Wirtz and Bradley injuries that force other midfielders in to different positions.

 Speaking on Jeremie Frimpong’s expected return date Slot revealed “But I don’t expect Jeremie to be fully fit for Forest”.
 His return is expected soon but next weekend will be too early.